432 Park Avenue: Macklowe acquisition

-In October 2007, the New York City Department of Buildings issued demolition permits for the site; at the time, the demolition cost was estimated at $6 million, or roughly 15 $/ft2.
+Financial crisis

 During the 2008 financial crisis, Macklowe defaulted on the Deutsche Bank loan which was due in November 2007.
-In October 2007, Harry Macklowe personally repaid $156.3 million of Macklowe Property's debt on the site, bringing his personal investment in the project to over $250 million.
+That October, Harry Macklowe had personally repaid $156.3 million of Macklowe Property's debt on the site, bringing his personal investment in the project to over $250 million.
 The repayment included $38 million of mezzanine loans with a 15 percent interest rate that were held by Vornado Realty Trust.
-In May 2008, hotelier Kirk Kerkorian and investment company Dubai World reportedly considered purchasing the site for $200 million in addition to assuming the existing debt on the property.
+The project's estimated cost had reached by $750 million by early 2008, and Macklowe was unable to find an equity partner to finance part of the tower.
+That May, hotelier Kirk Kerkorian and investment company Dubai World reportedly considered purchasing the site for $200 million in addition to assuming the existing debt on the property.
+Macklowe also talked to potential investors, whose proposals he rejected because they intended to add affordable housing or hotel space.

 The bank sued in August 2008 to begin foreclosure on the loan (which had amortized down to $482 million at the time) and take control of the development site.
 Deutsche Bank had divided the loan into 21 tranches and sold much of the debt to ten different investors including Highland Capital Management and Sorin Capital Management, earning tens of millions of dollars in fees.
 The bank retained just $12 million of the loan on its own balance sheet.
 During the height of the recession in November 2008, one of the investors, iStar Financial, was unable to find any buyers for its $224 million tranche of the debt for $160 million, representing just over 71 cents on the dollar.
 Initially, over 20 bidders were believed to be interested including Apollo Global Management, The Related Companies, and Silverstein Properties.
 Only a half-dozen bidders eventually offered between $100 million and roughly $130 million, or 45 and 58 cents on the dollar respectively.